Adrienne is the Director of the Houston Museum of Natural Science in Sugar Land.

 Erin is the Director of Business Development at HMNS.
 In a past life, she was a public relations and online marketing dynamo at HMNS.

-From distinguished lecturers to scientific scholars to visiting curators to leaders in their respective fields, we often invite guest authors to contribute content to our blog.
-You’ll find a wealth of information written by these fascinating individuals as we seek to expand your knowledge base with every post.
+From distinguished lecturers to scientific scholars to visiting curators to volunteers to leaders in their respective fields, we often invite guest authors to contribute content to our blog.
+You’ll find a wealth of information written by these fascinating individuals as we seek to expand your level of knowledge with every post.

 James is the Planetarium Astronomer at the Houston Museum of Natural Science.
 He teaches students every school morning in the planetarium, and also answers astronomy questions from the public.

-Jennifer is the Divisional Merchandising Manager for Retail Sales at the HMNS Museum Store.
+Jennifer is the Divisional Merchandise Manager for the Museum Stores.

 Not only is Joel the President of the Museum, he’s also a curator.
 He has the rare distinction of having held almost every job here – including security guard, back before his museum career took him to distinguished posts all across the country.
 At HMNS, he built our outstanding collection of gems and minerals and the world-renowned Wiess Energy Hall before being appointed President in July 2004.
 Since, he’s brought us Lucy, Leonardo and…check back here for his updates on the next big things coming up.